Why do people get intimidated by the idea of giving an interview?

-The stakes are usually high when giving an interview but this is not the time to be worrying about that.
-When preparing for a job interview focus on the immediate task and try to give the interview perfectly so that you are sure you have given your best.
+The stakes are usually high when giving an interview, but this is not the time to be worrying about that.
+When preparing for a job interview focus on the immediate task and try to give the interview correctly so that you are sure you have given your best.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.